cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    %userprofile%\Start Menu\Programs.

+Remark 2:
+Event: The CrypTool application stops execution with "Could not create
+       temporary file".

+When CrypTool creates a new temporary file the program tries to write the file at the following locations:
+1. as of the local variable TEMP
+2. if TEMP is not set as of the local variable TMP
+3. if both variables, TEMP and TMP, are not set CrypTool tries to write the file on the folder which is actually set.

+Please check the access rights of the temporary variables.
+In case %TEMP% and %TMP% are not set, please set these environment variables to an appropiate path.
+In case they are set please verify if you have access rights to create files and folders.

+Remark 3:
+Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
+The value can also be seen and adjusted under Windows 7 via "System Information" --> "Software Environment" --> "Environment Variables".
+Or by setting a value at the commandline.

 3.3.
 Interactive online help under Windows XP
      ----------------------------------------
-Using Windows XP there is a special case where it is not possible to get the online help via F1: Only menu entries with submenus are affected.
-The problem only occurs while the submenu is displayed.
-In this case pressing F1 has no effect.
+In CrypTool v1 you can get help for each selected menu item via F1.

+- For end menu items this always works directly.

-Usually you can also help in CrypTool also for selected menu items which itself have submenus -- independent of whether the submenu is popped up or not.
+- For menu items which itself have submenus this works only if the submenu is not popped up (before WinXP it was independent of whether the submenu was popped up or not).
-Under Windows XP you only get the online help, if the submenu is not popped up.
-With other versions of Windows this doesn't matter - there it is only important, that the menu has the focus.

-Workaround with example:
+  Workaround to suppress a popped-up submenu (with example):
   Select the menu item "Indiv.
 Procedures \ RSA Cryptosystem":
-If the submenu of "RSA Cryptosystem" pops up, but you want to get help for the menu item "RSA Cryptosystem" itself, only under Windows XP you have to close the submenu of
-"RSA Cryptosystem" using the Esc or the left arrow key, and then press F1.
+  If the submenu of "RSA Cryptosystem" pops up, but you want to get help for the menu item "RSA Cryptosystem" itself, close the submenu of "RSA Cryptosystem" using the Esc or the left arrow key, and then press F1.

 3.4.
 Support for different languages